tc39/notes/meetings/2019-07/july-24.md

 MB: I didn't say that but yeah sure.

-MS: From a JavaScriptCore perspective, I don't think there's a performance difference.
+MLS: From a JavaScriptCore perspective, I don't think there's a performance difference.
 Even auto-`g`.
 (We already have a utility in JavaScript for changing global?)

 MB: Yeah, same for V8.
 Performance is not a concern when making this decision.